luismeyer95/balar/README.md

 ### Core Features

 - **Automatic batching**: Write async logic to process a single item and let Balar scale it efficiently to handle more without increasing the number of outbound requests.
-- **Flexibility**: Put any asynchronous operation behind your bulk functions, be it API calls, database queries, etc.
+- **Flexibility**: Put any asynchronous operation behind your batch functions, be it API calls, database queries, etc.
 - **Transparency**: Plug the logger of your choice to debug or observe Balar executions.

 ### Runnable Demos